-Day 9: Bumthang Valley walk with temple visits - 2-3 hours.
-Visit Jakar Dzong.
+Day 10: Bumthang Valley walk - 2-3 hours, with visits to temples and Jakar Dzong.

 Today you will be able to explore around Jakar town with a short, almost entirely level walk taking in some of the principle sights of the valley.
-From the hotel you can walk to Jambay Lakhang.
+From the hotel you either walk, or make the short drive to reach Jambay Lakhang.
 This is one of the country's oldest temples, built in the mid-7th Century.
 One interesting feature to look for is the set of three steps in the main temple.
 The first step, now hidden below floor level, is said to represent the time of the past or 'historical' Buddha.
 The second, very well worn, step represents the present Buddha, whilst the third step above, is said to represent the age of the future Buddha.
 The point at which the second step is worn down to ground level is held to be the time when the world as we currently know it will end.

 From Jambay you take a farm track along the valley floor and walk for 30 minutes to reach Kurjey Lakhang, a series of three large temples.
 The oldest of the temples here houses a rock indented with the body shape of Guru Rinpoche, whilst the most recent dates back just 25 years and was built by the Queen Mother - Ashi Kesang Wangchuck.
 Descending from the temples you cross a suspension bridge and walk downstream for 45 minutes to Tamshing Lakhang, the most important Nyingma gompa in the Kingdom, established in 1501 by Pemalingpa.
 Inside you can see a suit of chain-mail armour, which Buddhists believe will bring good fortune if you wear it and then walk around the inner temple three times.
-Your transport will meet you outside the gompa and return you to your hotel.
-On the way you visit Jakhar town-ship and later you may visit the picturesque Jakar Dzong, the 'Castle of the White Bird', so called because a white bird was supposed to have indicated the most auspicious place to build.
-Before returning to your hotel you will have some free time or time for more exploration or shopping.
+Your transport will meet you outside the gompa and return you to your hotel, with perhaps a stop in Jakhar town-ship or a visit to the spectacular Jakar Dzong (Castle of the White Bird), so called because a white bird was supposed to have indicated the most auspicious place to build.

+Later you will have some free time for relaxation or more exploration or shopping.